 Protein Intake Calculator

 Calculate your optimal daily protein intake based on body weight, activity level, and fitness goals.
-Get personalized recommendations for muscle building, fat loss, maintenance, or body recomposition with per-meal distribution and food sources.
+Get recommendations for muscle building and fat loss.

 Maintain current weight and general health